Mvkbesteu/dreamweb/README.md

 ## How to use

-Before opening the main file, please ensure you have all the files, you can find them at https://discord.gg/KqKKBaeChK After opening the file ( AS ADMINISTRATOR ), follow the steps and enjoy!
+Before opening the main file, please ensure you have all the required files.
+After opening the file as `administrator`
 ```
 start cmd.bat
 ```